 The Society and CCAAC consider the output from various authorities (principally West Sussex County Council, Chichester District Council and Chichester City Council) and responds as needed – particularly if they affect the City and its immediate surroundings.

 The main regular focus is on planning matters be it, for example, the local plan or individual planning applications.
 The aim is always to be constructive in responses.
-Be aware that a response is not made if there are no substantive comments to make so not all planning applications will be referred to on this site.
+Be aware that a response is not made if there are no substantive comments to make so not all planning applications commented on will be referred to on this site.